aad942/froala-snippets/blogs/deepseek-api/README.md

-# Image Summary with DeepSeek Example
+# Text Summary with DeepSeek Example

 This repository uses Froala and the DeepSeek API to generate a summary from an excerpt of text.